-The following sections of the UDC may be modified to the extent specified below upon findings by the PDSD Director that the modifications are consistent with Section B-2.b.1, Purpose.
+The following sections of the UDC may be modified to the extent specified below upon findings by the PDSD Director that the modifications are consistent with Section A-3, Purpose.

 1. Article 6, Dimensional Standards and Measurements

 a.
 Building Height